string — Common string operations

 None

-For float this is the same as 'g', except that when fixed-point notation is used to format the result, it always includes at least one digit past the decimal point.
-The precision used is as large as needed to represent the given value faithfully.
+For float this is like the 'g' type, except that when fixed-point notation is used to format the result, it always includes at least one digit past the decimal point, and switches to the scientific notation when exp >= p - 1.
+When the precision is not specified, the latter will be as large as needed to represent the given value faithfully.

 For Decimal, this is the same as either 'g' or 'G' depending on the value of context.capitals for the current decimal context.